• Skip to main content

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.

-Keyword cold soup, healthy soup, resistant starch
+Keyword cold soup, cold summer soup, healthy soup, okroshka, resistant starch

 ©Prepare and Nourish • Content and photographs are copyright protected.
 Sharing of this recipe is encouraged and appreciated but please do NOT screenshot or copy/paste complete recipes to websites or social media.